gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 - [`e2e-tests`](https://github.com/gatsbyjs/gatsby/tree/master/e2e-tests)
 - [`docs`](https://github.com/gatsbyjs/gatsby/tree/master/docs)

-We accept any contribution to [`packages`](https://github.com/gatsbyjs/gatsby/tree/master/packages) except for these items:
+We accept all types of contributions to [`packages`](https://github.com/gatsbyjs/gatsby/tree/master/packages) with these exceptions:

 - [`gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby)
 - [`gatsby-core-utils/remote-file-utils`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-core-utils/src/remote-file-utils)

-For the items above we only accept contributions like bug fixes, documentation updates etc. If you want to implement a new feature you have to open a [feature request](#feature-requests) first.
+For the areas above we accept a limited set of contribution types, such as bug fixes and documentation updates.
+To implement new features in these areas you must open a [feature request](#feature-requests) first.

 ## Contributor levels